We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(n), where n is the number of elements in the array, as we need to iterate through the array once.
+Time Complexity: O(n), where n is the number of elements in the array.
+Space Complexity: O(n), as we store all elements in the resulting grouped object.

 Solution